reachjason/Web3-Operator-Handbook/ch02-executing.md

 I recommend starting with a 3 year vision with your leadership team.
 What do you see 3 years into the future, write it down in the following template:

-**On date, our company will have maybe X TVL, profit, users, partners.**
+**On date, our company will have maybe X TVL/profit/users/partners.**

 Be specific and visualize vividly what this looks like and feels like.
 Write that down too.